Xiangrui-Yu/API-project/README.md

   # Intro section about your project.
     This is a full stack project.
 The project uses SQL database in the backend and React in the frontend to simulate the popular company: Airbnb's website.
 This project will allow for the creation, display, updating and deletion of spots and booking.
+Regarding the API documentation, please refer to the README in the backend folder.